Experiences can often involve a group of children or an entire class. Group Stories allow you to document and share these moments in one single story.

 Now it's time to get creative and write your story in the main text box.
-Use the three orange buttons to upload videos, photos and files to make your post eye catching.
+Upload videos, photos and files to make your post eye catching.

 Engage parents by posing questions to the reader, encouraging them to comment.

 Reflect on the learning and uncover deeper insights by utilising the additional text boxes.
-If you leave either of the text boxes blank, that heading will not appear on the story.
+These reflections can be supported by adding photos to these text boxes.

 The headings of these text boxes can be updated by Site Administrators through the site settings to better support your centre's aims.